laur89/docker-borg-mysql-backup/README.md

     BORG_PRUNE_OPTS         options for borg prune (both local and remote); not required when it's defined by backup script -P param (which overrides this container env var)
+    SCRIPT_FAIL_FATAL       whether failure of custom script execution should abort backup, defaults to 'true';

     HC_URL                  healthcheck url to ping upon backup completion; may contain {id} placeholder to provide general template and provide the